 Recently supervised PhD students

-Jeremy Johnston, "Two Rough Riders: Buffalo Bill and Theodore Roosevelt's Enigmatic Relationship" (Strathclyde Thesis no. T ).
+Johnston, Jeremy.
+"Two Rough Riders: Buffalo Bill and Theodore Roosevelt's Enigmatic Relationship" (Strathclyde Thesis no. T15278).
 Degree awarded 2018.

 Current PhD students

 Dominic Allen, The Red Scare on the Waterfront: international suppression of maritime unions during the Cold War.